Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/conf_intro/CFTLOG.md

 title: "Transfer log file"
 linkTitle: "Log file - CFTLOG"
 weight: 190
---- Use this command to defines the log file declarations.
+---Use this command to defines the log file declarations.
 Transfer CFT records any significant events that occur during a transfer.

 Log parameters are defined in detail in the Parameter index.
 Click on